riverwaysoft/php-converter/README.md

     "repositories": [
         {
             "type": "path",
-            "url": "/Path/to/local/dto-converter"
+            "url": "/Path/to/local/php-converter"
         }
     ],
 ```

-To find out the absolute path run `realpath .` in the `dto-converter` directory.
+To find out the absolute path run `realpath .` in the `php-converter` directory.

 2. Create a symbolic link by running `composer require "riverwaysoft/php-converter @dev" --dev`